plevexier/fepm/README.md

 Not really a package manager, just an util that copies front-end files, installed using npm and therefore in node_modules, to an output directory.

+Install it by:
+> npm install fepm -g

 Here's an example.

 Copy it into frontend-package.json: